 For up-to-date News from National and Dublin Federation (click here)

-AT OUR NEXT MEETING WE ARE HAVING A VERY SPECIAL EVENING ON 25 MAY.
-We are delighted to announce that “Beezie”A Comic One Woman Drama by Sheila Flitton is being preformed for us ( the Humours and Trials of Beezie’s Life Story).
+Also at our Meeting on 25th MAY we were delighted that “Beezie”A Comic One Woman Drama by Sheila Flitton was preformed for us ( the Humours and Trials of Beezie’s Life Story).
 It was presented in Bewley’s Cafe Theatre earlier this year and awarded 5 Stars by critics and theatre goers alike.

 Our AGM 2019 was held on May 9.
 SALLY ANN FLANAGAN, Personal Stylist at House of Fraser made a popular return to the Guild for an evening of fashion, beauty and fun following our business Meeting.